 Core Responsibilities A Fractional CFO Covers For Startups

 An outsourced CFO operates at a different level than bookkeepers or accountants—they’re focused on strategy, planning, and decision support rather than transaction recording.
+Their responsibilities also include risk management and providing strategic insight to guide company decisions.
 Here’s what that actually looks like in practice.

 Cash Flow Forecasting And Scenario Planning